piyush-jaiswal-projects/arduino-nodejs-react-realtime-dashboard/README.md

 3. Now run command `npm start`

 # TroubleShooting
-1. You might geeting errors related to some variables.
+1. You might be getting some errors related to some variables.
 2. Search `.env` file inside backend directory.
 3. Define or change the following variables value corresponding to your system and need, where
 USBPortPath: is the path of the USB port of your system